-Particulars Unit of measurement March 31, 2020 March 31, 2019

-Crude Oil Million Metric Tonnes 2.90 9.75

-Natural Gas Million Cubic Metres 277.40 120
+Particulars Unit of measurement March 31, 2021 March 31, 2020 Crude Oil Million Metric Tonnes 2.90 2.90 Natural Gas Million Cubic Metres 361,50 277.40 a tar and the state A COMPANY OF A COM

-Based on the Financial Statements of previous years, Financial Institutions have a right to convert, at their option, the whole outstanding amount of term loans or a part not exceeding 20% of defaulted amount of loan, whichever is lower, into fully paid up Equity Shares of the Company at par on default in payments/repayments of three consecutive installments of principal and/or interest thereon or on mismanagement of the affairs of the Company.
+Based on the Financial Statements of previous years, Financial Institutions have a right to convert, at their option, the whole outstanding amount of term loans or a part not exceeding 20% of defaulted amount of loan, whichever is lower, into fully paid up Equity Shares of the Company at par en default in payments/repayments of three rensecutive installments of principal and/or interest thereon or on mismanagement of the affairs of the Company.
 Since the Company is into CIRP, such conversions would be subject to the provisions of the Insolvency and Bankruptcy Code, 2016.